Specialty Certificate Examinations FAQs

 SCEs are a computer-based exam that consists of two papers.
 You will sit Paper 1 in the morning and Paper 2 in the afternoon.
 Each paper will be 3 hours long and consist of 100 questions which will all be multiple choice, best of 5.
 There will be one-hour break between the papers.

-Each Specialty Certificate Examination currently takes place once a year.
 Please see your Specialty page and the exams dates section for more details about when the SCE in your specialty will be held.

 Certificates will be dispatched to successful candidates within eight weeks of results being released.
-All certificates are sent via first class post within the UK, and via standard, non-trackable, airmail to all other destinations.
+All certificates are sent via second class post within the UK, and via standard, non-trackable, airmail to all other destinations.
 Please ensure the postal address in your online account is up to date once results have been released, as this is the address that certificates will be posted.

 The process for setting examination fees starts in the previous July (eg. July 2012 for fees running from January to December 2013).
 All the economic and political factors are taken into consideration at the July MRCP(UK) Management Board.
 Over the past few years it has been agreed that increases should be based on the Consumer Price Index (CPI) for July which is published in August.
 There follows a period of consultation with trainees and our partners in the SCEs, the specialist societies.
 The fees are then formally set at the September MRCP(UK) Management Board and published in October.